hollowdll/hakjpass/README.md

 # hakjpass
 Secure CLI based password manager with useful features.
-Always free and open source!

 You can save, show, edit an delete password entries.
 Password entries can be listed with multiple different ways, whether you want to list all of them, only a single one,